Elementary - Middle

 “Students are able to express themselves in an artistic sense.
 Some students who struggle in academics are able to feel proficient in something, lifting their self- esteem.”-Renee Boylan, Teacher at ETS Fairview Elementary

 “At first I would keep my art to myself.
 Now I want to share it with the world!”-ARTreach student

 “I liked that we did new things every time we had art class and we learned to do things we didn’t know how to do.” -ARTreach student

 “I feel like I found a new way to make myself feel calm all day by doing art projects.” -ARTreach student

-More than 1,000 fifth-grade SFPS students participate in this annual program of creating placemats whose themes are inspired by their SFPS art teachers.
+More than 1,000 fifth-grade SFPS students participate in this annual program of creating paintings for placemats whose themes are inspired by their SFPS art teachers.
 The ARTsmart Board selects approximately 100 of the placemat designs to be reproduced on kiln-fired ceramics.
 Students transfer and paint their designs on a variety of objects, including large and small plates, bowls, vases, and platters.